georgetown-analytics/acquisitioners/README.md

 ## EDA and Wrangling

 Data set contained a single continuous variable.
-One-hot encoding was created using Pandas get_dummies and using case statements in SQL.
+One-hot encoding was created using Pandas get_dummies and case statements in SQL.

 ## Models
 The overall goal of the project was to test several different clustering algorithms.
 The best performers over continuous data was KMeans and TSNE for text.